Submitty/submitty.github.io/_docs/developer/google_summer_of_code/index.md

 9. Help test and review [open pull requests](https://github.com/Submitty/Submitty/pulls) contributed by other developers.
    [https://submitty.org/developer/getting_started/review_a_pull_request](/developer/getting_started/review_a_pull_request)

 10. Prepare your application.
-We recommend propsective contributors focus on one of our suggested projects from the project ideas list above.
+We recommend prospective contributors focus on one of our suggested projects from the project ideas list above.
 Successful applicants will be able to expand and enhance the proposed project idea with a timeline of design and implementation milestones, and will